Lauren E. Rowsey

 Outreach

 I have been fortunate to work with many programs and schools as an educator, guide, pen-pal, and science fair judge.
-Currently, I volunteer as a scientist with Skype a Scientist and love chatting to students from different schools about fish biology, climate change, what it's like to be a scientist, and a million other cool things the students ask!
-I am also a volunteer scientist pen-pal with Letters to a Pre-Scientist, where I get the opportunity to connect with students from high-poverty schools and hopefully help them to see themselves as future scientists.
+Some of my favourite science communicating has been with 1.
+Skype a Scientist where I shared my research and chatted with students from different schools about fish biology, climate change, what it's like to be a scientist, and a million other cool things the students ask, and 2.
+Letters to a Pre-Scientist, where was a pen-pal and had the opportunity to connect with students from high-poverty schools and hopefully help them to see themselves as future scientists.
 I have also worked with the Hammond River Angling Association and schools around the greater Saint John area educating classrooms on the Hammond River ecosystem, what students can do to maintain the health of the watershed, and even fly-tying.

 In the past, I have worked with Sail Caribbean as a captain and outdoor educator teaching students from grade 8-12 tropical marine ecology and how to sail.
 Sail Caribbean gave me my first teaching opportunity and was where I discovered my passion for education (and sailing!).
 In addition to rad coral lessons, we were able to work with the local BVI community and the Youth Empowerment Program, where local youth could learn sailing on small boats and share experiences with our Sail Caribbean students.
 In partnership with ARK BVI and BVI Department of Conservation and Fisheries, we also participated in the turtle monitoring program, which was an incredible experience for the students - getting them passionate about conservation and excited to see turtles!
 You can read about how I got started with Sail Caribbean in this blog post, or check out this blog post sharing my first scientific conference experience with the Sail Caribbean community.